SmithWillSuffice/ohanga-pai/content/questions/100_why_does_it_matter.md

 We're talking about things such as writing awesome pop songs, or just the lyrics, or that more sublime thing that Radiohead do.

 We're also talking janitors, farmers, nurses and teachers, as the top wage workers, because they're the most important people in society (this is not an exhaustive list).
-They do not have to work more than three hours a week, if we have enough people who know janitorial work is dignified work then three hours a week aught to do it.
+They do not have to work more than three hours a day, if we have enough people who know janitorial work is dignified work then three hours a day aught to do it.
 (Clean up your room yourself you other lobsters.)

 What we do **not** want to fetishsize is the wage form of work.